 - How to update your contact details.

 Apply for a new use licence, approved testers or approved assessors

-Step 3: .
+Step 3: Apply for your licence using the licensing .
 The licensing portal will ask you to select your occupation and then choose the radiation sources that you would like to be authorised to use.
 You will then be asked to upload the required prerequisites and pay the prescribed fee with either credit card (preferred) or by BPay.

 Renew a use licence, tester’s approval, or assessor’s approval

 - You must first register with the new licensing portal using the email we have recorded for you, as this is the key part of the registration process.

 - When you have registered on the portal, our system will notify you by email 60 days before your licence expires.
 The email will invite you to renew your licence.
 The system will allow you to choose your licence period and whether you want to pay by credit card or BPay.